Meta Information of the App

 How to Install?

-- Now you will be prompted with a prompt asking if you really want to install the app.
-Just press on Install.
+- Parsing will fire up and as soon as it completes you will be prompted if you really want to install the app.
+Click on Install.

-- Now the above two steps cannot be applied to .xapk files.
-You need to change the file extension to .zip and extract it.
+- Now if you want to install a .xapk file then you need to change it to .zip first and extract it.

-- Now you need to change directory to where you extracted the downloaded file and install the .apk file following the steps mentioned in the beginning.
+- Heading back towards the extracted folder you need to install the .apk file following the steps mentioned above.